• Skip to main content

 What does “tsuki” mean in Japanese?

 Native speakers say “tsuki” to mean ‘the moon’ or ‘month’ in Japanese.
-Perhaps, some Japanese learners know this word well as it is quite often used in Japanese movies, songs, manga, anime, and the like.
-In this blog post, however, I will explain this word with example sentences.
-My explanations would help Japanese learners to understand “tsuki” more clearly.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
+In this blog post, however, I will explain this word in detail together with its historical background.
+And also, I will explain how to use it through example sentences.
+My explanations would help Japanese learners understand “tsuki” more clearly.
 Then, let’s get started!

 Contents